Supasheet.

 • All styled and ready to use

-CREATE VIEW charts.monthly_revenue AS
+CREATE VIEW public.monthly_revenue AS

 SELECT